Solar Power Yukon (2021 Guide)

 Obviously though, PACE is not the only way to finance a solar system.
 Systems can be financed by cash, bank loans, installer financing, home equity loans, a home equity line of credit, a mortgage (for new builds), or through energy loans.

 - RBC contact number: 1-800-769-2511

-Because of the Yukon Territory’s financing options, large solar rebate, and moderate electricity prices – we rank YT as being the #6 province in the country for switching to solar power.
+Because of the Yukon Territory’s financing options, large solar rebate, and moderate electricity prices – we rank YT as being the #5 best province/territory in the country for switching to solar power.

 Ready to get started?